THE BALTIMORE ACADEMY

 The Baltimore Academy, in partnership with Melanie Hood-

 This program has a community based component that allows students to have weekly visits to various worksites, interaction with various employers, guest speakers, and hands-on experience through simulated work activities in various fields and industries.
-The community based work-site visits are supervised and well organized.
+The communities based work-site visits are; supervised, well organized, and offer students opportunities to earn service learning hours.

 Residency – State of Maryland